raku-community-modules/Inline-Ruby/README.md

   * Sometimes segfaults!
   * Only tested on my machine!
 * You can currently EVAL code
-* Some return types converted to Perl 6 values:
+* Some return types converted to Raku values:
   * TRUE
   * FALSE
   * NIL